markadrake/introduction-to-webpack/readme.md

 The goal for this repo is to introduce anyone working with front-end technologies to the benefits of Webpack.

-Webpack is a module bundler, and it's purpose is to take a complex and diverse set of development assets, and bundle them into manageable chunks for consumption (in this case, by a web browser).
+Webpack is a module bundler, and its purpose is to take a complex and diverse set of development assets, and bundle them into manageable chunks for consumption (in this case, by a web browser).

 [You can read more about Webpack here](https://webpack.js.org/concepts/), and [specific reasons to use a module bundler like Webpack here](https://webpack.js.org/concepts/why-webpack/).